 10. Austria – more than 500 thousand.

-Some countries or certain groups of people fundamentally fought on the side of the Germans, as they did not like the Soviet policy and Stalin's approach to leading the country.
-But, despite this, the military campaign ended with the victory of the Soviet government over the Nazis.
-World War II served good lesson for the politicians of the time.
-Such casualties could have been avoided in the Second World War on one condition - preparation for an invasion, regardless of whether the country was threatened with an attack.
+Some countries or individual groups of people fought on principle on the side of the Germans, since they did not like Soviet policies and Stalin’s approach to leading the country.
+But, despite this, the military campaign ended in the victory of Soviet power over the Nazis. the second world war served good lesson for politicians of that time.
+Such casualties could have been avoided in the Second World War under one condition - preparation for invasion, regardless of whether the country was threatened with attack.

-The main factor that contributed to the victory of the USSR in the fight against fascism was the unity of the nation and the desire to defend the honor of their homeland.
+The main factor that contributed to the victory of the USSR in the fight against fascism was the unity of the nation and the desire to defend the honor of their Motherland.

-Vladimir TIMAKOV: In this article, my modest experience in teaching demography is mobilized to investigate one of the most painful historical mysteries: how many Soviet soldiers died in the Great Patriotic War?
+Vladimir TIMAKOV: In the proposed article, my modest experience in teaching demography is mobilized to investigate one of the most painful historical mysteries: how many Soviet soldiers died in the Great Patriotic War?

-In the proposed article, my modest experience in teaching demography is mobilized to investigate one of the most painful historical mysteries: how many Soviet soldiers died in the Great Patriotic War?
+In this article, my modest experience in teaching demography is mobilized to investigate one of the most painful historical mysteries: how many Soviet soldiers died in the Great Patriotic War?

-Let us first consider the balance of servicemen who passed through the army, compiled by the group of authors General Staff under the direction of G.F.
-Krivosheev.
-When the authors reduce the call to decline, 8 million 668 thousand people remain on the article "irretrievable losses" (dead).
-However, there are obvious "holes" in the balance sheet.
-So, the column "waste" includes 427 thousand soldiers sent to penal battalions.
-But in the end, these penalized men should have either been included in the “killed” article or in the army’s combat squad on July 1, 1945.
+Let us first consider the balance sheet of military personnel who passed through the army, compiled by the author’s group General Staff under the leadership of G.F.
+Krivosheeva.
+When the authors reduce the call to decline, the article “irretrievable losses” (dead) leaves 8 million 668 thousand people.
+However, there are obvious holes in the balance.
+Thus, the column “loss” includes 427 thousand soldiers sent to penal battalions.
+But in the end, these penal prisoners had to be included either in the “killed” article or in the army’s combat ranks on July 1, 1945.
 Where did they go?

-Likewise, 500,000 recruits who did not have time to get into units, and 939,000 released from captivity, who were called up for the second time, also fall out of the balance.
+Also missing from the balance are 500 thousand recruits who did not manage to get into units, and 939 thousand released from captivity and called up for the second time.

-On the other hand, Krivosheev's group did not reflect in the balance such an item of loss as captured Red Army soldiers who went over to the side of the enemy and / or preferred to remain in exile.
-Their number is expressed in the six-digit figure, and when the balance is reduced, it reduces the number of deaths.
-The loss of emigrants and defectors from the balance sheet of the author's group of the General Staff testifies to the varnishing of reality, but dismisses suspicions that main goal Krivosheeva comrades was an underestimation of Soviet combat losses.
+On the other hand, Krivosheev’s group did not reflect in its balance sheet such a loss item as captured Red Army soldiers who went over to the enemy’s side and/or chose to remain in exile.
+Their numbers reach six figures and, when balanced, reduce the death toll.
+The loss of emigrants and defectors from the balance of the author’s group of the General Staff indicates a varnishing of reality, but dispels suspicions that main goal Krivosheev's comrades underestimated Soviet combat losses.

-At first glance, the proportion of male contingents that passed through the Wehrmacht (21.1 million, according to the German historian Müller-Hillebrand) and through the Soviet army (34.5 million, according to Krivosheev) is protesting.
+Upon first examination, the proportion of male contingents who passed through the Wehrmacht (21.1 million, according to the German historian Müller-Hillebrand) and through the Soviet Army (34.5 million, according to Krivosheev) raises a protest.
 This ratio seems implausible, since the population of the USSR exceeded the population of Germany (even with Austria and the Sudetenland) by about two and a half times.

-However, it must be taken into account that by the beginning of the war, a significant part of Poland (East Silesia, West Prussia, Gau Posen), Bohemia and Moravia, Alsace and Lorraine, most of Slovenia, Luxembourg, with general population at least 20 million people.
+However, it is necessary to take into account that by the beginning of the war, the borders of the Reich included a significant part of Poland (East Silesia, West Prussia, Gau Posen), Bohemia and Moravia, Alsace and Lorraine, most of Slovenia, Luxembourg, with general population at least 20 million people.
 The fact that the inhabitants of these territories were subject to conscription into the armed forces is eloquently evidenced by ethnic composition captured Nazi soldiers.
-By the way, the share of the inhabitants of these lands who fell into our captivity significantly exceeds the share of the Red Army soldiers who fell into German captivity, representing ten republics that entered (or formed) in the USSR after 1922.
+By the way, the share of the inhabitants of these lands who were captured by us significantly exceeds the share of the Red Army soldiers who were captured by the Germans, representing the ten republics that joined (or formed) the USSR after 1922.
 Thus, taking into account the new lands, the population of the Reich on June 22, 1941 can be estimated at 102 million people.

 The population of the Soviet Union on the fateful June Sunday was 196.7 million people (according to the calculations of Andreev, Darsky, Kharkov).